- Why use Sky Legal?

 - How much will making a claim through Sky Legal cost me?

 Registering a claim with Sky Legal is free of charge.
-When we obtain compensation on behalf of the passenger, we deduct our fee of 25% of the total sum recovered and administration charge of 25 euro.
-All fees are net sums and vat will be added.
+When we obtain compensation on behalf of the passenger, we deduct a flat fee of 33% of the total sum recovered and will forward the remainder to the passenger`s bank account.
+This is less than our competitors who charge between 35-50% if the claim is not resolved pre-action.

 - How long does the process take?